Adam Selwood: Statistics

-Personal life
+Personal life and death

-A member of the Selwood family, Selwood has three brothers; twin brother Troy, Joel, and Scott.
+A member of the Selwood family, Selwood had three brothers: twin brother Troy (1984–2025), Joel, and Scott.
+Selwood had two children.
+He was found dead during a welfare check by police on 17 May 2025, aged 41, in Herdsman, Western Australia, three months after Troy had died by suicide.
+It would later be revealed Adam had also died by suicide.

-Selwood has a Bachelor of Commerce degree from Curtin University.
+Selwood achieved a Bachelor of Commerce degree from Curtin University.

 Advocacy

 In June 2007, Selwood, alongside his brothers and their parents Maree and Bryce, were named AFL celebrity ambassadors for Seeing Eye Dogs Australia.
 In January 2010, Selwood became an ambassador for the Meningitis Centre.
 He had previously contracted HIB meningitis at two years old.